cocoaaa/model_criticism_mmd/README.md

 You have a Python environment with Python3.6.

-Then,
+# Install

+To install the code as a package,

 ```
-python setup install
+make install
 ```

-## Note with Python > 3.7
+## Note: with Python > 3.7

 Possible to use Python > 3.7, however, some modules are not available.